Aavash/delivery-service/README.md

 ## Description

-Rest APIs for a  object delivery system
+Backend for an object delivery system

 ## Installation